paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a)(4).
+Pub.
+L. 119–60 amended par.
+(4) generally.
+Prior to amendment, par.
+(4) read as follows: “The term ‘program executive officer’ has the meaning given such term in regulations prescribed by the Secretary of Defense.”

 2021—Subsec. (a)(3).
 Pub.
 L. 116–283 substituted “section 4201” for “section 2430” and substituted “section 3041(b)(1)” for “section 2302(5)(A)” in two places.

 2019—Subsec. (a)(1).
 Pub.
 L. 116–92, § 861(j)(11)(A), substituted “of the acquisition workforce” for “of the Acquisition Corps”.